 But it also costs money.

-While the above link provides advice on how to communicate with your loved one on the cheap, many of us would be more than happy to spend however much we needed to in order to speak to our incarcerated friends or family members as often as possible.
+While the above link provides advice on how to communicate with your loved one on the cheap, many of us would be more than happy to spend however much we needed to speak to our incarcerated friends or family members as often as possible.

 In order to do so, loved ones “on the outside” need a quick and easy way to add money to an inmate’s phone account and make jail calls.

-To be sure, you have a number of options, here.
-In this article, we’ll go through some of the most popular methods of adding money to an inmate’s phone account, allowing you to decide which one will work best for your purposes.
+To be sure, you have a number of options.
+In this article, we’ll go through some of the most popular methods of how to put money on an inmate’s phone account, allowing you to decide which one will work best for your purposes.

 Let’s dive in.